rjones18/Linux-Server-Flask-App/README.md

 Link to the App: http://20.122.197.198/

-## Website Breakdown
+## Application Breakdown

-The construction of the website broken down into the parts below:
+The construction of the application broken down into the parts below:

 - [Python](https://www.python.org/)
 - [Flask (Python Framework)](https://flask.palletsprojects.com/en/1.1.x/)